Home / Coffee Knowledge / Water filter cartridges and plug-in water filters tested

 Water filter cartridges and plug-in water filters tested

-Many espresso machines and fully automatic coffee machines offer plug-in water filter cartridges.
+Many espresso machines and automatic coffee makers feature plug-in functions for water filter cartridges.
 But are these plug-in filter cartridges any good?
-We tested five models and summarized the results in a video about plug-in water filters from BWT, Brita, Jura, Lelit, and Sage.
+We tested 5 models and summarized the results in a video about plug-in water filters from BWT, Brita, Jura, Lelit, and Sage.

-Water plays a central role in coffee preparation.
+Water plays a central role in preparing coffee.
 This is no surprise, as every coffee beverage consists of well over 90% water.
-Yet, for a long time, the primary focus was on protecting the machine, rather than on the water's impact on taste.
-Conveniently, the water that tastes good in coffee is also the water that protects the machine.
-We recommend the following water hardness levels.
+Nevertheless, for a long time, the focus was primarily on machine protection and less on the impact of water on taste.
+Conveniently, water that tastes good in coffee also protects machines.
+We recommend the following hardness levels for water:

 Perfect water for filter coffee: